sunny7567/-Analyze-NYSE-New-York-Stock-Exchange-Data-Google-sheet-/README.md

 ## Task > 1 Complete your own data analysis and create a presentation to share your findings,
-Cleanning data  form google sheet. remove NULL value , extra space, change column format, Set up named ranges for the data,Change all the column names to informative names that have no spaces.
+Data cleaning in a google sheet. the NULL value, extra space, the format of the column, For the data, create named ranges, All column names should be changed to meaningful, space-free names.
-After that i create the Presentation.
-I choose any 2 Sector to make my presentation.
-I take the Real Estate OR Indusrials?
+The Presentation is then created.
+I decide which two sectors to present on.
+I choose the Industrials OR Real Estate

 ![image](https://user-images.githubusercontent.com/116772724/218328217-ca328924-d028-4f4c-b171-8ec6f71ad011.png)
 ![image](https://user-images.githubusercontent.com/116772724/218328315-68c626e3-333c-490f-bea6-3663b0ed995e.png)